Why you should consider consigning

 1. Free online auction catalog that provides up to 10 color digital photographs per item

-2. Our free online catalog has over 1,000 color images and very detailed descriptions
+2. Our free online catalog has over 1,500 color images and detailed descriptions

-3. We will gladly sell your larger items that aren’t appropriate in a pure mail bid venue
+3. We will gladly sell your larger, bulky items that aren’t appropriate in a pure mail bid venue

 4. Scott is well known for being honest in describing items resulting in confident absentee bidders

-b.
-The first auction had cumulative absentee bids in excess of $80,000
+a.
+Our first non-internet auction had cumulative absentee bids in excess of $80,000

-11. We have high & dry bonded storage at the new Brookline Auction Gallery facility
+7. We have high & dry bonded (insured) storage at the new Brookline Auction Gallery facility

 We will pickup your larger consignments